mandelsoft/documents/config/README.md

 # Configuration and Installation Reconsidered

-Any kind of software installation, update or generally lifecycle management involves the parameterization of the (installation) procedure.
+Any kind of software installation, update or generally lifecycle management involves a setup and/or update procedure and the parameterization of this (installation) procedure.
 There are plenty of such environments like [*Terraform*](https://www.terraform.io), [*Chef*](https://www.chef.io), [*Ansible*](https://ansible.com), package managers like [*APT*](https://wiki.ubuntuusers.de/APT), [*Crossplane*](https://www.crossplane.io) or even [*Kubernetes*](https://kubernetes.io) (we will see later why this appears in this list).